 Overview

-Contractor Safety Assessment Program (CSAP).
+All contractors bidding on NIH contracts that are subject to this policy are required to enroll in the Contractor Safety Assesment Program (CSAP).
 This program, operated by a third party, allows NIH to objectively assess the safety performance of its contracting partners and assists the project management community in making informed decisions.
+This program also provides the contractor with some insight into their company safety policies and programs.
 There is no cost to the vendor for completing the safety assessment.

 back to the top